kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Classification Metrics in Practice

-No single metric suffices.
+No single metric suffices
-Multiple views inform judgment.
+Multiple views inform judgment
 Business goals guide selection

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.